sudo-js/make-me-a-sandwich/README.md

 `npm test` to run them all.
 You can also run each individually with `gulp jasmine --spec path/to/spec/file.js`

+## Run The "Buttons" Example

+Use a static server as the new `import` functionality will not work with filesystem-level requests.
+I use [static](https://www.npmjs.com/package/node-static) which, once installed globally, would allow you to simply run (from project root)

+    static examples/buttons

+Then just point Chrome to `localhost:8080`

 ###### more soon...